A few months ago I was asked to read and give my opinion on Gary Scheiner’s latest book Until there is a Cure.

 By the second chapter, we get a lesson in Diabetes 101.
-While most of it was review for those of us who have been playing this game for too many years already, there was still information to learn and understand.
-Information on dietary supplements like the megaspore probiotic that is all over the news lately, exercise, stress and depression help to make a demanding condition more understandable.
+For those of us who have been living with diabetes for too long, there was still a lot to learn and understand.
+There was information on dietary supplements like the megaspore probiotic that is all over the news lately.
+Gary also provides information on exercise, stress, and depression to help make a demanding condition more understandable.

-By chapter four we are over halfway through the book and get some great tips on the many glucometers available as well as some information on various Continuous Glucose Monitors.
-I was a bit surprised when I read that “meters themselves cost about the same as they did 20 years ago, and test strip costs have actually increased.”
-I see that meter pricing has not really changed although personally, we have been given a large number of monitors because of the large number of test strips that we use on a monthly basis.
+By chapter four we are over halfway through the book.
+We’ve gotten some great tips on the many glucometers available as well as some information on various Continuous Glucose Monitors.
+I was a bit surprised when I read that “meters themselves cost about the same as they did 20 years ago, and test strip costs have actually increased”.
+I see that meter pricing has not really changed.
+We have been given most of our monitors because of the large number of test strips that we use.
 Again personally, I have seen a slight decrease in test strips.
 Perhaps this is a geographical difference and the drop is not overly significant but test strips which consistently cost at least $1 per strip, now cost me around 80 cents.
-Not a huge savings but I will take what I can!
+Not a huge saving but I will take what I can!

-The second to last chapter of this book deals with a subject that none of us want to look at.
-It is a chapter that those of us who have been in this game for a double digit number of years fear.
+The second to last chapter of this book deals with a subject that none of us wants to look at.
 This is the chapter on complications, but Gary doesn’t dwell on the negative.
 This chapter is titled “Advances in Fighting Complications” and addresses how we can be proactive in our care.
 Instead of leaving you with a feeling of inevitable despair there is hope offered here.

 There is a lot to think about when living with diabetes.